shawn-thorn/shawnthornbooks.com/content/publication/novel/index.md

 ---
-title: "Upcoming: a fantasy fiction novel"
+title: "In This World: Release Date TBA"
 #date: ""
 doi: ""